apache/openwhisk-deploy-kube/docs/k8s-nfs-dynamic-storage.md

   stable/nfs-client-provisioner
 ```

-When you configure OpenWhisk, do remember to set the `k8s.persistence.defaultStorageClass`
+When you configure OpenWhisk, do remember to set
+`k8s.persistence.hasDefaultStorageClass` to `false` and set
-to be `openwhisk`.
+`k8s.persistence.explicitStorageClass` to be `openwhisk`.
 And then you should be off to the races.